 of air traffic operations in the European airspace.
 The two year research project within the SESAR2020

-programme started in May 2016 and has successfully completed its Intermediate
+programme started in May 2016 and has successfully completed its implementation in April 2018.

-Review.
-Scientific articles and conference publications are available for download in the Activities section.
+Scientific articles, project deliverables and conference publications are available for download in the Activities section.